Upstatement/quickshare/README.md

 * [attr()](https://api.jquery.com/attr/)
 * [data()](https://api.jquery.com/data/)

-Note in order for **QuickShare** to work, any replacement jQuery library would require the definition of these functions in an exposed variable called `jQuery`.
+Note in order for QuickShare to work, any replacement jQuery library would require the definition of these functions in an exposed variable called `jQuery`.

 ####QuickShare

-If you do not intend to use all of the social media plug-ins available through **QuickShare**, a really simple way of reducing the size and clutter of the library is to remove the unnecessary code for unused social plug-ins.
+If you do not intend to use all of the social media plug-ins available through QuickShare, a really simple way of reducing the size and clutter of the library is to remove the unnecessary code for unused social plug-ins.
 In order to do this, first you will need to download the project and edit the Gruntfile.
 The structure of the library is such that each social media plug-in is defined in its own javascript file in the `build/services` directory.

 Go in to the Gruntfile and look for the lines: